hengshuaiyao/HengshuaiYao.github.io/README.md

 Hi, my name is Hengshuai Yao.
 I work at the awesome [Sony AI team](https://ai.sony/).
 The best part of working at Sony AI is meeting with good people every day.
 Sony AI is one of [most ethical companies in the world in 2022](https://businesschief.asia/sustainability/sony-infosys-among-worlds-most-ethical-firms-ethisphere).

 To prospective students: I'm sorry.
-I couldn't take any student because I moved to Sony AI.
-I'm just an adjust prof at the department.
+I couldn't take any student because I'm just an adjust prof at the department.
 I could co-supervise with someone in the department.
 However, there are too many things I need to figure out (research and the meaning of life), which may take an infinite time.
+I also want to be focused on my work at Sony AI.

 My research inspired [Gradient TD](https://sites.ualberta.ca/~szepesva/papers/gtdNeurIPS08.pdf) (Sutton, Maei and Szepesvari, 2008), [GTD2 and TDC](https://icml.cc/Conferences/2009/papers/546.pdf) (Sutton, Maei, Precup, Bhatnagar, Silver, and Szepesvari, Wiewiora, 2009).
 GTD and GTD2/TDC are widely acknowledged to stand for and start an important class of off-policy learning algorithms, e.g., see chapter 11 of Sutton and Barto's RLAI book, Horde, DualDice, GenTD, GenDice, etc.